 Tamiya is a well-known brand of scale models.
 For miniature painting they are really smooth, pigment-dense paints that generally finish with a matte to satin texture.
 Their Tamiya Color glass bottles with twist caps come in 2 varieties; standard 23ml or the mini 10ml.
 With over 50 standard colours available.

-Another thing they succed with are their compact Weathering Master Sets, which are small parces of 3 dry pigments with a provided applicator brush.
+Another thing they succeed with is their compact Weathering Master Sets, which are small parcels of 3 dry pigments with a provided applicator brush.

-Reaper are another company dedicated to miniatures.
-They provide a great paint set consisting of 208 different paints in their Reaper Master Series.
+Reaper is another company dedicated to miniatures.
+They provide a great paint set consisting of 208 different paints in the Reaper Master Series.